1, 2: Georges Adéagbo, installation view, Global Imaginations, Museum De Lakenhal und De Meelfabriek, 2015, © VG Bild-Kunst, Bonn 2017

 Qu’est-ce qu’est l’art?
 Une manière de parler avec son prochain, sans devenir son ennemi.

 2017 Finkenwerder Art Prize

 Monday, 4 September 2017, 7 p.m.

-Georges Adéagbo has been awarded this year’s Finkenwerder Art Prize, which comes with €20,000.
-Since 1999, the award, which is issued by the Kulturkreis Finkenwerder and comes with a prize donated by the company Airbus Operations, has gone out to artists who have made an outstanding artistic contribution to contemporary art in Germany.
-Recent prize winners include the artists Almut Heise, George Rickey, Candida Höfer, Neo Rauch, Daniel Richter, Thorsten Brinkmann, Ulla von Brandenburg, and Christian Jankowski.
-With Georges Adéagbo (born 1942, lives in Cotonou, Benin, and Hamburg, Germany), the jury of five experts appointed by the Kulturkreis’s board of trustees is honouring an artist who is able to overcome cultural differences in a unique way and who manages to make the complexity of cultural identity comprehensible through his art.
+The 20,000 euro Finkenwerder Art Prize, funded by the company Airbus Operations, has been issued since 1999 by the Kulturkreis Finkenwerder.
+It is awarded to artists who have made an outstanding contribution to contemporary art in Germany with their work.
+In the past years, the artists Almut Heise, George Rickey, Candida Höfer, Neo Rauch, Daniel Richter, Thorsten Brinkmann, Ulla von Brandenburg, and Christian Jankowski were recipients of the award.
+With Georges Adéagbo, who resides in Cotonou (Benin) and in Hamburg, the jury of five experts appointed by the advisory board of the Finkenwerder Art Prize is honoring an artist who is uniquely capable of surmounting the differences between divergent cultures and who succeeds in making palpable the complexity of cultural identity in his art.